-This section summarizes the methodology and criteria used to identify potential project alternatives on Guam, to screen out alternatives that would not satisfy the purpose and need for the action, and to develop the range of reasonable action alternatives that are carried forward in the EIS impact analyses.
+This section summarizes the methodology and criteria used to identify potential project alternatives on Guam, to screen out alternatives that would not satisfy the purpose and need for the action, and to develop the range of reasonable action alternatives that are carried forward in the EIS/OEIS impact analyses.
 The alternatives development process that was used to identify a reasonable set of project alternatives for the proposed action on Guam involved the following four steps:

 - Step 1.
-Identify Requirements: Identify and evaluate the facility and operational requirements associated with the Marine Corps units moving to Guam within the context of the overall mission of the Marine Corps and DoD in the Western Pacific Region. - Step 2.
+Identify Requirements: Identify and evaluate the facility and operational requirements associated with the Marine Corps units moving to Guam within the context of the overall mission of the Marine Corps and DoD in the western Pacific. - Step 2.
 Identify Site Alternatives: Identify specific land parcels, training ranges, and other assets that would feasibly accommodate, with or without modification, each of the functional requirements identified in Step 1.
 Screening criteria were used to identify both DoD and non-DoD parcels that would feasibly accommodate either aggregated or disaggregated Marine Corps functions.
-No one contiguous area on Guam was identified that could support all the land use and operational requirements of the proposed action.
-Further, the amount of available DoD land was insufficient to satisfy the requirements exclusively.
-Some project components, such as airfields and waterfront facilities, could be sited in Step 2 independent of other proposed land uses or requirements.
+No one contiguous area on Guam was identified that could support all the land use and operational requirements of the action, and the amount of available DoD land was insufficient to satisfy the requirements exclusively.
+Some project components, such as airfields and waterfront facilities, could be sited in Step 2 independent of other proposed land uses or requirements, as they could be accommodated at existing military facilities designed for those functions.
 Other project components, such as individual elements of the main cantonment area, required further analysis to evaluate various site plan characteristics that might enable feasible project alternatives within identified development sites. - Step 3.
 Identify Site-Specific Planning Alternatives: Evaluate specific sites or groupings of available sites identified in Step 2 to determine if alternative combinations of functional elements (e.g., individual main cantonment or training functions) could be feasibly planned to satisfy defined criteria and the purpose and need for the action. - Step 4.
 Select Alternatives for Analysis: In situations where multiple alternatives would be feasible for a particular function apply criteria to identify the alternatives that best satisfy the requirements identified in Step 1.

-Printing Date: May 20, 2010, M:/projects/Cl3/8806\Guam\Buildup\El3/figures/Current\Deliverable/Vol\2/2.1-4.mxd
+Printing Date: Nov 4, 2009, M:/projects/GIS/8806_Guam_Buildup_EIS/figures/Current_Deliverable/Vol_2/2.1-4.mxd